 We welcome Catholics and non-Catholics alike and all those interested in learning more about our faith. |

-Saturday Italian mass 4.45pm Vigil Saturday - 6pm Sunday Family mass - 9.15am Traditional mass - 11.15am Polish mass: First Sunday of the Month at 1pm Live streaming All masses and services are live streamed and are available to watch after.
-Life streaming enables us to: * Reach housebound parishioners to watch from home. * Others who do not attend to engage with acts of worship.
+Saturday Italian Mass 4.45pm Vigil Saturday - 6pm Sunday Family Mass - 9.15am Traditional Mass - 11.15am Polish mass: First Sunday of the month at 1pm Live streaming All masses and services are live streamed and are available to watch after.
+Life streaming enables: * Housebound parishioners to attend * Others who are unable to attend to engage with acts of worship.

 |